 Improving Driver Behavior

 Other major contributors to high fleet costs are unauthorized vehicle usage and improper driver behavior.
-GPS vehicle tracking solutions can relay a variety of information regarding driving behavior including speed, engine start-up and shut-down times and idling time.
+GPS truck tracking systems can relay a variety of information regarding driving behavior including speed, engine start-up and shut-down times and idling time.

 This information can be used to enforce driving policy and curb unwanted behavior like excessive speeding, tardiness and extended idling.
 Studies show that tracking your vehicles encourages employees to work more effectively and stop utilizing company trucks for personal use.